Iwakitaira Castle: History

 In the late 11th century, the Iwaki clan of Hitachi Province invaded the Iwaki, and seized control of the southern half of the Hamadōri region.
 This was divided it into four districts of Yoshima, Iwasaki, Iwaki, and Naraha, which they ruled from the Kamakura period to the end of the Sengoku period.
 However, in 1600, Iwaki Sadataka sided with the Western Army of Ishida Mitsunari against the Tokugawa clan at the Battle of Sekigahara, and as a result, the Iwaki clan was dispossessed of its territories with the formation of the Tokugawa shogunate.
 Tokugawa Ieyasu awarded the area to Torii Tadamasa as part of a new domain with an assessed kokudaka of 100,000 koku.
 Tadamasa was the son of Ieyasu' childhood friend and retainer, Torii Mototada, who had been killed by Toyotomi forces at the Siege of Fushimi shortly before the Battle of Sekigahara.
 Tadamasa began construction of the new castle in 1603, and it took twelve years to complete.

 Shōgun Tokugawa Hidetada was so impressed with the work Tadamasa did on the castle and surrounding jōkamachi that he reassigned him to Yamagata Domain with doubled the kokudaka.
 As a fudai daimyō holding, Iwakitaira Castle changed hands several times through the Edo Period.
-It was ruled by the Naitō clan from 1622-1747, Inoue clan from 1747-1758, and the Andō clan from 1758-1868.
+It was ruled by the Naitō clan from 1622 to 1747, Inoue clan from 1747 to 1758, and the Andō clan from 1758 to 1868.
 During the Boshin War, the domain was a member of the Ōuetsu Reppan Dōmei, and during the Battle of Iwakitaira, the castle was fired by the karō of the domain to prevent it from falling into the hands of the Meiji government.